Parmar-07/CompleteLoginDemo/README.md

 * Unit Testing

-<i> Apologies this is my first github project as long term of experience</i>
+<i> Apologies this is my first github project as long term of experience, Kindly let me know any suggestion or correction</i>

 * <b>MVP code architecture (kotlin)</b>